linuxskills/Boomhash/README.md

 # Boom-Hash
-BoomHash is a python script which uses several online hash crackers to find the password of a hash.<br>
+BoomHash - is a python script which uses several online hash crackers to find the clear Text of any hash.<br>
+You may have asked yourself, "How do hackers take my password, if the website owner can't?"
+The answer is simple.
+When a website stores your login password for the site, it is run through a cryptographic hash function before it enters the database, this script can destroy any hash ! see the Features bellow !!

 <img src='https://i.imgur.com/yt9EoiO.png' /><br>